-Until 40 years ago, corpses could still be found on top of the Towers of Silence in Yazd, slowly disintegrating or being picked apart by desert vultures.
+Until 40 years ago, corpses could still be found on top of the Towers of Silence in Yazd, Iran, slowly disintegrating or being picked apart by desert vultures.

-After the process of purification, bones were placed in ossuaries near, or inside of the towers.
-Ossuaries from these rituals have been discovered from the 4th and 5th century B.C.E.
-Similar dakhmas exist just outside of Mumbai, India as well, although the most prominent Towers of Silence are in Iran.
+After the purification process, the bones were placed in ossuaries near or inside of the towers.
+Ossuaries from these rituals have been discovered from the fourth and fifth centuries BC.
+Similar dakhmas exist just outside of Mumbai, India, as well, although the most prominent “Towers of Silence” are in Iran.

 As Iran developed and urbanized, dakhmas became increasingly closer to city limits, severely curtailing their use.
-Since the 1970s, the use of dakhmas has been illegal in Iran, forcing orthodox Zoroastrian's to adapt to new burial methods.
-Many in the Zoroastrian community have moved to burying bodies beneath concrete, to keep out all contaminants.
+Since the 1970s, the use of dakhmas has been illegal in Iran, forcing orthodox Zoroastrians to adapt to new burial methods.
+Many in the Zoroastrian community have moved to burying bodies beneath concrete to keep out all contaminants.

 Although the towers are no longer used in ceremony, they can be visited along with a number of the ossuaries in the area.